-Changes in total net position as presented on the Statement of Net Position is based on the activity presented in the Statement of Revenues, Expenses, and Changes in Net Position.
-The purpose of the statement is to present the revenues received by the College, operating and non-operating, and any other revenues, expenses, gains and losses received or spent by the College.
+Changes in total net position as presented on the Statement of Net Position are based on the activity presented in the Statement of Revenues, Expenses and Changes in Net Position.
+The purpose of the statement is to present the revenues received by the college, both operating and nonoperating, and the expenses paid by the college, both operating and nonoperating, and any other revenues, expenses, gains, and losses received or spent by the college within that fiscal year.

-Operating revenues are received for providing goods and services to the various customers and constituencies of the College.
-Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the College.
-Non-operating revenues are revenues received for which goods and services are not provided.
-For example, state appropriations are non-operating because they are provided by the Legislature to the College without the Legislature directly receiving commensurate goods and services for those revenues.
+In general terms, operating revenues are received for providing goods and services to the various customers and constituencies of the college.
+Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the college.
+Nonoperating revenues are revenues received for which goods and services are not provided.
+For example, State Appropriations are nonoperating because they are provided by the Legislature to the college without the Legislature directly receiving commensurate goods and services for those revenues.

-Statement of Revenues, Expenses, and Changes in Net Position
+Statement of Revenues, Expenses and Changes in Net Position (in thousands)